Phamsianh/posts/README.md

 # Steps to setup

 1. create database
-2. run file /model/migration/init.sql in phpMyadmin to create table and insert data.
+2. run file /model/migration/init.sql in phpMyadmin to create tables and insert data.
 3. set constants in config.php file